I have recently recorded a 1 credit clear playthrough of the game, on an arcade machine.

 The famous Nintendo Power magazine featured a review of Knights of the Round on the SNES.
 I found it to be absurdly low quality.
 Here's why.

 "This game is pretty standard fare" begins to present the ignorance spread throughout this article.
-Knights of the Round's block feature made it anything by "standard fare".
+Knights of the Round's block feature made it anything but "standard fare".

 The article introduces the three knights, immediately misspelling poor Perceval's name.
 Each character's Power Move is described.
 But instead of showing moves unique to each character, the article simply describes the three different appearances of the FIRE+JUMP moves.